Douglashwang82/github-75-progress/problems/valid-palindrome_0125/README.md

 **a.
 Brute Force**
 - Filtering not alphanumeric character
-- Use head and tail pointers
+- Create an reversed string
-- Compare each character one by one
+- Compare each character between two strings

 **b.
-Two Pointers**`
+Two Pointers**
+- Filtering not alphanumeric character
+- Head and Tail
+- Compare each character until two pointers meet